7 Best Bathroom Faucets of 2026

 The Spot Resist finish is the underrated feature on this faucet.
 Bathroom faucets get touched constantly with wet hands, soap, and toothpaste residue.
 Standard chrome and brushed nickel finishes show every fingerprint and water spot within a day of cleaning.
 Spot Resist genuinely works — I have installed Moen Spot Resist faucets in master bathrooms with two adults and two kids, and the finish still looks clean on the third day after wiping.
 That difference matters more in daily use than any spec on the box.

-Moen Beric High-Arc Single-Hole Bathroom Faucet
+Moen Karis Spot Resist Brushed Nickel Single-Hole Bathroom Faucet

 by Moen